 A Case of Catch 22 – Learn how to get around the Catch-22 of depression, in which the things a person needs to do to get well are the very things the illness makes it difficult to do.
 (Psychology Today)

 Wellness Tracker – Find free online tools and apps designed to help you track your moods, monitor depression symptoms, and create a personalized wellness plan.
 (Depression and Bipolar Support Alliance)

 How Depression Causes Negative 'Spin' – Learn about common cognitive distortions and how to change them. (clinical-depression.co.uk)

 Healthy lifestyle habits and depression

 Exercise and Depression – Learn about research that shows that regular exercise can improve the symptoms of mild to moderate depression.
 (Harvard Health Publications)

 Depression and Nutrition – Explore nutritional imbalances that can contribute to depression, and how diet can help improve symptoms.
 (Food for the Brain)

 Fighting Depression and Improving Cognition with Omega-3 Fatty Acids – Explore the link between Omega-3s and depression, and the implications for treatment.
 (LE Magazine)

 Support groups for depression

-Find Support – To locate a depression support group in your area.
-(Depression and Bipolar Support Alliance)
+Find Support – Locate a depression support group in the U.S. (Depression and Bipolar Support Alliance)